openactive/harvester/README.md

 You can set this URL to `https://status.openactive.io/datasets.json` to only get data from the status page.

 However some publishers are not in that feed and some publishers have more than one feed.
-You can pass a URL of a file that has some extra data, for instance `https://raw.githubusercontent.com/odscjames/openactive-sources/master/datasets.json`.
+You can pass a URL of a file that has some extra data, for instance the `datasets.json` file in this repository.

 The JSON schema is slightly different (see `data-url` string vs `data-urls` dict) but the code can handle either format.